-Most recently, a 2019 study found that cannabis cannaflavins show promising signs as a treatment for pancreatic cancer, both in terms of shrinking tumors and preventing secondary tumors.
-Of course, this research is limited and more research is needed to find out how, and if, they can actually be utilized by patients in the fight against cancer.
+Most recently, a 2019 study found that cannabis flavonoids show promising signs as a treatment for pancreatic cancer, both in terms of shrinking tumors and preventing secondary tumors.
+Of course, this research is limited and more research is needed to find out how, and if, flavonoids can actually be utilized by patients in the fight against cancer.

 Promoting Skin Health

 To make flavonoids an even better skin tonic—they are also very efficient at being absorbed through the skin.
 So in topical formulations, they could be very effective.
-While research still needs to be done to figure out exactly what formulations will be helpful and safe for consumers, the current research is promising that they can be a big help for some serious skin conditions.
+While research still needs to be done to figure out exactly what formulations will be helpful and safe for consumers, the current research is promising that flavonoids can be a big help for some serious skin conditions.

-Researchers have also found some evidence that they can be neuroprotective, antibacterial, antiviral, and anti-allergic,fight against hepatitis, reduce bruising, ease glaucoma, and calm anxiety.
+In addition to these better researched therapeutic uses for flavonoids, researchers have also found some evidence that flavonoids can be neuroprotective, antibacterial, antiviral, and anti-allergic,fight against hepatitis, reduce bruising, ease glaucoma, and calm anxiety.

-In many countries, getting approval to research cannabis is difficult and flavonoids are usually far down on the list of chemicals being looked at when human cannabis studies are approved.
-Their limited bioavailability when taken orally, and the very small quantity of cannaflavins in cannabis, also make developing treatments challenging.
-It requires large amounts of cannabis to get the needed flavonoids for most proposed treatments, making them cost-prohibitive for most.
+For one thing, in many countries, getting approval to research cannabis is difficult and flavonoids are usually far down on the list of chemicals being looked at when human cannabis studies are approved.
+Limited bioavailability of flavonoids when taken orally, and the very small quantity of cannaflavins in cannabis, also make developing treatments challenging.
+It requires large amounts of cannabis to get the needed flavonoids for most proposed treatments, making them cost prohibitive for most.

-In the meantime, you can still enjoy the benefits of cannaflavins in your cannabis.
+In the meantime, you can still enjoy the benefits of cannaflavins in your cannabis, as one part of the entourage effect from your flower.
 These cannaflavins only make up about 0.014% of the plant’s weight—but that doesn’t mean they aren’t making a difference!